 Applications can be viewed at the Town Hall between the hours of 10am to 4pm, Monday to Friday.
 Details of applications are also available on our online register above.

-Any person or responsible authority intending to make representations on an application should submit them in writing by the date shown above to:
+Any person or responsible authority intending to make representations on an application should submit them in writing by the date shown above to the address below.

 It is an offence to knowingly or recklessly make a false statement in connection with an application for which a person is liable on summary conviction to an unlimited fine.